-Hosting A Tournament
+Hosting a Debate Tournament

 The DSABC now has a comprehensive guide available to assist you in the organization and running of your event!